Useful Technical Information

 5 Feb 2018 – Want to understand HDMI and various audio cable options then look at the Cable Chick’s Guides HDMI Buyers’ Guide 2017 and HDMI CEC ARC & Ethernet Simplified

 If you want a cheap pay as you go prepaid plan look at Amaysim.
-Amaysim now has a $10.80 per month 1GB data plan with free calls to local, national and mobiles in Aust.
+Amaysim now has a $10.80 per month 2GB data plan with free calls to local, national and mobiles in Aust.
+Its actually $10 for 4 weeks and 2GB data.
+Feb 2020 they have it for $5 for first 4 weeks, then $10 after.

 Use Your Mobile Overseas – TravelSIM Our son travelled overseas to Europe and Asia and took out an O/S SIM through them.
 It has an Estonian country code +372.
 However through this link you could send him free text messages (SMS)